Budget Check & Debt Capacity

 • etc.

-Subtracting all expenses from the available income results in the maximum available budget that should be spent on purchases and investments in order to protect oneself from future financial bottlenecks.
+Subtracting all expenses from the available income results in the maximum available budget that can be spent in order to protect oneself from future financial bottlenecks.